tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/Activities/05-Stu_Order_By/README.md

 # Payments Ordered By

-In this activity, you will use `ORDER BY` in combination with other SQL methods to query and order the tables.
+In this activity, you will use `ORDER BY` in combination with other SQL methods to query and order the `payment` table.

 ## Instructions

-* Determine the count of actor first names ordered in descending order.
+1. Find the count of payments per customer in descending order

-* Determine the average rental duration for each rating rounded to two decimals.
-Order these in ascending order.
+2. Find the top 5 customers who have spend the most money

-* Determine the top 10 average replace costs for movies by their length.
+3. Find the bottom 5 customers who have spend the least money

 ## Bonus

-Using the city and country tables, determine the count of countries in descending order.
+Using the `CAST()` function, cast the `payment_date` as a DATE datatype to group by day (rather than date and time).
+Determine the count of payments per day in descending order.
+Read more [here](https://stackoverflow.com/questions/6054144/how-can-i-group-by-date-time-column-without-taking-time-into-consideration)

 ---